 Essential questions to ask

-- Product Quality: How do parts hold up over time, and were there any major issues?
+- Product Quality: How do parts like track chains 1 hold up over time, and were there any major issues?

 - Delivery Performance: Did the supplier consistently meet delivery expectations?